Research

 We proposed a multivariate return period (MRP)-based ground motion selection methodology to identify hazard-consistent ground motions by holistically incorporating the joint rate of exceedance of vector conditioning intensity measures (IMs).
 This approach features several favorable properties that allow more objective ground motion selection for intensity-based

-(1) moderate target spectra intensity, and moderately low target spectra standard deviation across a wide range of IMs; (2) superior convergence with the increase of the conditioning vector IM dimension, and ability to approximate higher-dimensional hazard consistency with lower dimensional conditioning IMs; and (3) capability to realistically incorporate multiple causal earthquakes owing to the implementation of multivariate Gaussian mixture distribution in simulating the response spectra.
+assessment, including: (1) moderate target spectra intensity, and moderately low target spectra standard deviation across a wide range of IMs; (2) superior convergence with the increase of the conditioning vector IM dimension, and ability to approximate higher-dimensional hazard consistency with lower dimensional conditioning IMs; and (3) capability to realistically incorporate multiple causal earthquakes owing to the implementation of multivariate Gaussian mixture distribution in simulating the response spectra.
 We further proposed a refined ground motion selection approach with significantly improved computational efficiency and we implemented the MRP-based ground motion selection into seismic risk assessment.
 The proposed ground motion selection method can lead to unbiased risk estimates while robustly accomodating structural systems sensitive to multiple IMs.

 Parameterized multivariate seismic surrogate demand modeling of complex civil structure and infrastructure systems